 The core version of WordPress offers basic SEO functionality such as pretty permalink structures, the ability to change the post slug and the ability to change your website title and description.
-Our themes come with some great SEO Settings in ePanel, however, we also made sure that our themes are compatible with some of the most popular WordPress SEO plugins as well.
+Our themes come with some great SEO Settings in ePanel, however, we also made sure that our themes are compatible with some of the top WordPress SEO plugins as well.

 Additional search engine optimization can be added by installing an SEO WordPress plugin.
 There are hundreds of search engine related plugins in the official WordPress plugin directory.

 Today I would like to give you an insight into how these plugins work and what they can do for your website.
 Specifically, I would like to show you how these plugins handle search engine optimization differently.

 - 2 Configuring SEO For Posts and Pages

 - 4 XML Sitemaps

 - 5 Other Features

 - 6 Premium Options